tohuw/qalal/README.md

 FEED_TITLE
 :    Provide a title for the Atom and RSS feeds.
 Currently, they share titles; I would expect anyone to only want one or the other feed on their site anyway.

-TWITTER_USERNAME
-:    Populate with your username on Twitter (no "@") to set for sharing links.

 TIPUE_SEARCH\_ENABLED
 :    Set to false to hide [Tipue Search](http://www.tipue.com/search/) elements.
 Defaults to checking for the existence of the plugin and enabling if it is present.